Horace Greeley 1872 presidential campaign: The Liberal Republican nomination fight

 The fight for the presidential nomination of the Liberal Republican Party was heavily contested in 1872.
 While U.S. Supreme Court Justice David Davis was the initial front-runner for the Liberal Republican nomination, his support weakened after he was relentlessly criticized and attacked in various newspapers.
 Thus, former United States Minister to the United Kingdom (and son of U.S. President John Quincy Adams) Charles Francis Adams, Sr. was able to open a lead at the 1872 Liberal Republican National Convention with 205 delegates.
 After Missouri Governor Benjamin Gratz Brown, another 1872 Liberal Republican candidate, dropped out of the race and endorsed New York Tribune editor and former Congressman Horace Greeley, Greeley was able to overtake Adams on the second ballot, with Greeley getting 245 delegates to Adams's 243.
 After a surge by U.S. Senator Lyman Trumbull on the third ballot, Greeley was able to retake the lead with 334 delegates on the sixth ballot.
 Later on, Greeley ended up winning the 1872 Liberal Republican nomination with 482 delegates to Adams's 187.
 Meanwhile, Gratz Brown was chosen by the delegates at this convention as Greeley's running mate.

 The Greeley nomination was extremely surprising to U.S. Senator Carl Schurz, a prominent Liberal Republican, as well as to the other supporters of Charles Francis Adams.
-Both the press and the public were also surprised by the Greeley nomination due to the fact that the largely free-trade Liberal Republicans had chosen a staunch protectionist as their presidential nominee.
+Both the press and the public were also surprised by the Greeley nomination because the largely pro-free trade Liberal Republicans had chosen a staunch protectionist as their presidential nominee.
 Moreover, Greeley had no political or government experience, was known for his eccentric, erratic persona and support of a wide variety of fringe ideas from vegetarianism to spiritualism, and had left a massive paper trail of controversial and sometimes contradictory public statements which the press and his political enemies could exploit.
 After Greeley and Gratz Brown were nominated by the Liberal Republicans, the Democrats also nominated the Greeley-Brown ticket as its own nominees for the 1872 U.S. presidential election due to their belief that they could not win the U.S. presidency without the support of anti-Grant Liberal Republicans.
 Both Liberal Republicans and Democrats thought that, by sharing the same presidential candidate, they would be able to infiltrate and dominate the other party.

 A group of Democrats dissatisfied with the Greeley nomination called themselves the Straight-Out Democratic Party and held a second nominating convention in Louisville, Kentucky.
-They nominated Charles O'Conor and John Quincy Adams II as candidates.
-They received 0.35% of the popular vote and no Electoral College votes.
+They nominated Charles O'Conor and John Quincy Adams II as candidates, although both disavowed the breakaway party.
+Electors pledged to O'Conor and Adams received 0.35% of the popular vote, and none were elected to the Electoral College.